-When the trees start their transformation to vibrant hues of yellow, orange, and red, us Canadians seek out ways to soak up the warm days and spectacular views while we still can.
+When the trees begin their transformation from lush greens to vibrant hues of yellow, orange, and red, we Canadians seek out ways to soak up the warm days and spectacular views while we can.
 One way unlike any other is to take to our numerous lakes and rivers in a canoe for a leisurely paddle that will take your breath away.

 Earlier in the fall, visit some of our more northerly parks like Lake St. Peter and Bonnechere Provincial Parks to paddle their calm lakes before they close in mid-October.
 Trees in our more southerly parks like Bon Echo Provincial Park will turn just a bit later, so canoeing season can be extended by an extra week into October.

-Rental Report: All three parks have rental canoes available for visitors.
+All three parks have rental canoes available for visitors.

 Trade in the city for the rugged terrain of the Canadian Shield and you are sure to be rewarded with a spectacular show of colours.
 The Haliburton Highlands Water Trails, three hours north of Toronto’s city centre, provide a true immersion into the colourful Canadian wilderness without having to travel far.

 The rambling rivers that cut through dense forest provide a unique opportunity to view the fall colours as you meander at a comfortable pace.
 Flatwater paddlers will enjoy the York River in Bancroft where you can launch at multiple parks and head north towards Baptiste Lake; or find a flatwater section on the Madawaska River like the areas around Calabogie and Burnstown.

 Nearly 300 of Ontario’s Conservation Areas are open to the public, including many within the region that can be considered hidden gems.
 Vanderwater Conservation Area in Tweed sits along the Moira River.
 The shallow calm waters provide an easy spot to put in, where you can start your paddle north to Stoco Lake.
 Sheffield Conservation Area in Lennox and Addington has a boat launch on Little Mellon Lake, where you can paddle along and bask in the quiet solitude.

 Bonus: Tour de Lanark